This Crème Brûlée Cheesecake features a velvety custard-like filling over a buttery Graham cracker crust, finished with a crackly burnt-sugar topping.

 Instructions

-Preheat the oven to 180°C (350°F) and line a 9-inch springform pan with parchment paper.
+Heat oven to 180°C (350°F).
+Line a 9-inch springform pan with parchment paper and lightly grease the sides.

-Lower the oven temperature to 140°C (280°F).
-In a large mixing bowl, add the room-temperature cream cheese, granulated sugar, and vanilla bean extract.
-Beat with an electric hand mixer until smooth and creamy.
+Lower oven temperature to 140°C (280°F).
+Beat the room-temperature cream cheese, sugar, and vanilla bean paste until completely smooth.

-Sift the cornstarch over the mixture and mix until smooth and no dry spots remain.
+Sift in the cornstarch and mix just until no white streaks remain.

-Pour the cheesecake batter over the cooled crust.
-Tap the pan gently on the counter to release any air bubbles.
+De-Air: Pour the batter over the cooled crust.
+Tap the pan firmly on the counter 5–10 times to force air bubbles to the surface.

-Once cooled, wrap the cheesecake tightly in plastic wrap and refrigerate for at least 5 hours, or until fully set.
+Wrap tightly in plastic and refrigerate for at least 5 hours (preferably overnight) to fully set the custard texture.

 Expert Tips